 Winter Fuel Payment - you have not received it before

-The following information is relevant if you have not received a Winter Fuel Payment before.
-Find out if you can claim it, how to claim it and how much you can get.
+If you have not received a Winter Fuel Payment before, find out if you're eligible, how to claim it and how much you can get.
 There’s also information about what to do if your personal circumstances have changed.